pandas-dev/pandas/doc/source/contributing_docstring.rst

 .. code-block:: python

     def astype(dtype):
+        """
-        """Casts Series type.
+        Casts Series type.

         Verb in third-person of the present simple, should be infinitive.
         """
         pass

     def astype(dtype):
+        """
-        """Method to cast Series type.
+        Method to cast Series type.

         Does not start with verb.
         """
         pass

     def astype(dtype):
+        """
-        """Cast Series type
+        Cast Series type

         Missing dot at the end.
         """
         pass

     def astype(dtype):
+        """
-        """Cast Series type from its current type to the new type defined in the parameter dtype.
+        Cast Series type from its current type to the new type defined in the parameter dtype.

         Summary is too verbose and doesn't fit in a single line.